-This clarification removes ambiguity and makes the tag more meaningful for the LLM.
-Therefore, we query all OSM tag descriptions of the selected element from the tag Wiki.
-Using these descriptions, we interpret the tags into a uniform and linguistically consistent format, instead of merely using the key-value pairs.
-For tags with unbounded values, such as "\textbf{name}: Jeff Memorial Highway," we focus on interpreting the tag key instead.
-This results in a more comprehensive and accurate description of the selected element.
-An example of tag interpretation of the two kinds is shown in Table \ref{tab: tag interpretation example}.
+To resolve such ambiguities and enhance the semantic clarity of the tags, we query the OSM Wiki for all tag descriptions corresponding to the selected elements.
+These descriptions are reformatted into a uniform and linguistically consistent structure, replacing the raw key-value pairs as input to the LLM.
+For tags with unbounded values, such as ``\textbf{name}: Jeff Memorial Highway,'' we focus on interpreting the tag key (e.g., ``name") rather than the specific value.
+This standardized and enriched representation ensures a comprehensive and accurate description of each selected element.
+An example of these two types of tag interpretation is provided in Table~\ref{tab: tag interpretation example}.